 The ability to switch between landscape and portrait orientation on the iPhone can be godsend in certain situations, but in certain situations, it can be a real pain in the (redacted) — especially when in bed and your iPhone thinks laying on your side means that you want landscape orientation.

 Apple combats this problem with iOS’ optional Rotation Lock feature, but this necessitates an additional step on the user’s part.
 For that reason, iOS developer Ubik has made a new and free jailbreak tweak called Oriental, which aims to make display rotation smarter for the iOS platform in general.

 iOS’ automatic screen rotation feature can be great when you’re indulging in activities during which landscape orientation would offer an improved reading or viewing experience, but some instances exist in which it becomes more of a headache than it’s worth.

 If you’re a chronic Rotation Lock user because you feel that iOS’ auto rotation feature needs improvement, then we have a hunch you’ll come to appreciate a newly released jailbreak tweak dubbed I’mLyingDownDamnit by iOS developer CardboardFace.

-There are many apps on your iPhone that will change orientation as you rotate your screen.
-These include apps like Mail, Calendar, and Messages along with some third-party apps.
-But there are times when you accidentally move your device in a way that rotates the screen which can be distracting or even annoying.
+Many apps on your iPhone will change orientation as you rotate your screen.
+These include apps like Mail, Calendar, Messages, and some third-party apps.
+But there are times when you accidentally move your device in a way that rotates the screen, which can be distracting or even annoying.